AArnott/StaticPGO_Example/README.md

 ```ps1
 dotnet publish -c Release -r win-x64 /p:CollectMibc=true # or linux-x64, osx-arm64, etc..
 ```
 The console app has a special msbuild [task](https://github.com/EgorBo/StaticPGO_Example/blob/c1ba286cc4e63734ab7c0b3f81349948d39427f2/App.csproj#L29-L53) to do that job.

-Then re-build the app using static PGO we collected:
+Basically, it runs a fully instrumented build, collect traces, convert them to a special format (*.mibc) that we can use to optimize our app:

 ```ps1
 dotnet publish -c Release -r win-x64 /p:PgoData=pgo.mibc
 ```